VirtusLab/git-machete/blogs/docker-ci-tricks-1/blog.md

 We'll return to the `image:` section and explain the origin of `DIRECTORY_HASH` later, as well as `target:` section and define `TARGET` and `MOUNT_POINT` environment variables.

-As the `volumes:` section shows, the entire codebase of git-machete is mounted under /home/ci-user/git-machete/ (/root/git-machete/ in on CircleCi) inside the container.
+As the `volumes:` section shows, the entire codebase of git-machete is mounted under /home/ci-user/git-machete/ (/root/git-machete/ on CircleCi) inside the container.
 The variables `PYTHON_VERSION` and `GIT_VERSION`, which correspond to `python_version` and `git_version` build args,
 are provided by CircleCI based on the configuration in [.circleci/config.yml](https://github.com/VirtusLab/git-machete/blob/master/.circleci/config.yml).
 Below there is a snippet of this configuration with definition of a one CircleCI `job` named `tests_py38`.
 In its second step job runs bash command `ci/tox/ci-run.sh` with environment variables `PYTHON_VERSION=3.8` and `GIT_VERSION=2.25.0` (for more information about passing running bash script with environment variables see [link](https://virtuslab.github.io/tips/#shell/passing-environment-vars)):